 - Conversant or conversational: This is an intermediate level.
 If you are conversant, you can have basic conversations in the language beyond “Where is the bathroom” to include simple info about family or personal interests.

-- Proficient: This means you are an advanced speaker and have all the basic language skills of someone who is fluent, but you might have trouble understanding fast speakers and your vocabulary might not be as strong.
+- Proficient: This means you are an advanced speaker.
+You have all the basic language skills of someone who is fluent, but you might misunderstand fast speakers, and your vocabulary might not be as strong.

 - Fluent: You are not a native speaker, but you can easily chat with native speakers with few grammatical errors.
 Reading and writing ability should be equally strong.